 As a complex trait, developmental growth is likely influenced by many genes as well as the interactions among them.
-To investigate the genetic basis of differences in growth, we assessed the development of a panel of 310 RIAILs derived from a cross between the N2 and CB4856 strains (set 2 RIAILs, see Methods).
+To investigate the genetic basis of differences in growth, we assessed the development of a panel of 291 RIAILs derived from a cross between the N2 and CB4856 strains (set 2 RIAILs, see Materials and Methods).
 In lieu of collecting measurements throughout development, we used body size as a convenient proxy for developmental progression, where fast growth corresponds to large size and slow growth corresponds to small size.
-After 48 hours post-L1 arrest, we collected measurements of length and width using a high-throughput fitness assay, and removed wells containing more than 100 or fewer than three animals from downstream processing (S3 File, see Methods).
-Doing so, we observed a distribution of both mean length (Figure 2A) and mean width (Figure 2D) among the RIAILs, indicating that growth rate varies in the strain population.
-Next, we mapped body length and width separately and obtained three significant QTL (Figure 2B,E and S4 File).
+After 48 h post-L1 arrest. we collected measurements of length and width using a highthroughput fitness assay, and removed wells containing more than 100 or fewer than three animals from downstream processing (Supplementary File 3, see Materials and Methods).
+Doing so, we observed a distribution of both mean length (Fig. 2a) and mean width (Fig. 2d) among the RIAILs, indicating that growth rate varies in the strain population.
+Next, we mapped body length and width separately and obtained three significant QTL (Fig. 2, b and e and Supplementary File 4).
 The length-associated QTL on the center of chromosome IV and the width-associated QTL on the center of chromosome V independently explain approximately 5% of the phenotypic variation among the RIAILs.
 The third QTL on the right arm of chromosome X explains slightly more variation at 8.6% (Table 1).
-Notably, not only did we find distinct QTL for length and width, we also observed QTL with opposite effects on body shape.
-Strains with the N2 allele at the chromosome IV QTL were longer than strains with the CB4856 allele at this QTL (Figure 2C).
-By contrast, strains with the CB4856 alleles at the chromosome V and X QTL were wider than strains with the N2 allele at these QTL (Figure 2F).
-The identification of distinct QTL for length vs. width indicates that body shape is influenced by multiple genetic mechanisms.
-Additionally, we scanned the genome for interactions between pairs of genomic markers that could affect the phenotypic distribution of length or width in the RIAILs and identified no significant interactions (S5-S6 Figs).
+Notably, not only did we find distinct QTL for growth in length and growth in width, we also observed QTL with opposite effects on body shape growth.
+Strains with the N2 allele at the chromosome IV QTL grew longer than strains with the CB4856 allele at this QTL (Fig. 2c).
+By contrast, strains with the CB4856 alleles at the chromosome V and X QTL grew wider than strains with the N2 allele at these QTL (Fig. 2f).
+The identification of distinct QTL for growth in length vs. growth in width indicates that body shape is influenced by multiple genetic mechanisms.
+In addition, we scanned the genome for interactions between pairs of genomic markers that could affect the phenotypic distribution of length or width in the RIAILs and identified no significant interactions (Supplementary Figs. 6 and 7).
 These data suggest that the three identified loci contain variants that uniquely influence growth rate along multiple axes, where each locus independently affects the longitudinal or circumferential growth of animals.